 Similar to kancho, you use your fingers outstretched, but you also use your middle fingers as well.
 Instead of focusing on the anus, the point of the move is to attack the area between your genitals and your anus, temporarily incapacitating your opponent.

-Kancho is growing not just in Asia but all over the world.
-It's not just kids but research reveals that about 50% of Japanese adults do kancho from time to time.
-There are even TV shows and games that approach the kancho.
+Kancho is not only growing in Asia but around the world.
+It's not just children; research shows that around 50% of Japanese adults do kancho from time to time.
+There are even TV shows and games that address kancho.

-There is even an official website that talks about Kancho that can be accessed here: https://www.kancho.org/
+There is even an official website that talks about Kancho, which can be accessed here: https://www.kancho.org/

 If you liked the article, we recommend sharing it with friends and reading other articles below: